-The knee is the largest joint in the body.
-Although a knee problem is often caused by an injury to one or more of these structures, it may have another cause.
 Some people are more likely to develop knee problems than others.
 Many jobs, sports, and recreational activities can increase your chances of having problems with your knees.
-Your risk of knee pain is also greater as you get older.
+Your risk is also greater as you get older.

 Overuse injuries occur with repetitive activities or repeated or prolonged pressure on the knee.
-Activities such as stair climbing, bicycle riding, jogging, or jumping stress joints and other tissues and can lead to irritation and inflammation.
+Activities such as stair climbing, cycling, jogging, or jumping stress joints and other tissues can lead to irritation and inflammation.